gfurtadoalmeida/esp32-project-template/README.md

   * `Build, flash and start a monitor for the tests`

 Note: for VS Code it's highly recommended to install the official [ESP-IDF Extension](https://marketplace.visualstudio.com/items?itemName=espressif.esp-idf-extension), for a better experience.

+Instructions regarding the build pipeline are in the [.pipeline](/.pipeline/) folder.

 ## You Need to Change